rulewis/journey-optimizer.en/help/using/push-configuration.md

 The **Adobe Journey Optimizer** extension for Adobe Experience Platform Mobile SDKs  powers push notifications for your mobile apps and helps you collects user push tokens and manages interaction measurement with Adobe Experience Platform services.

-...
-LINK TO BETA DOC BELOW TO REPLACE  BY PUBLIC DOC OR LIST ALL STEPS IN THIS PAGE....

-Learn how to create **[!UICONTROL Edge configuration]**in [Adobe Experience Platform Mobile SDK documentation](https://aep-sdks.gitbook.io/docs/beta/adobe-journey-optimizer).
+Learn how to create **[!UICONTROL Edge configuration]** in [Adobe Experience Platform Mobile SDK documentation](https://aep-sdks.gitbook.io/docs/beta/adobe-journey-optimizer).